alexcasche/react-ghp-styled/README.md

 yarn add react-styled-ghp
 ```

-Usage
+Basic Usage
 ---------------
-- Import the layout component from package
+- Import the GhPage component from package
-- Wrap the demo conent inside the layout component
+- Wrap the demo conent inside GhPage
-- Pass the layout component the desired props
+- Pass the in the desired options
 <br/><br/>

 ```jsx